CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### A Note About Reporting

 I merged (some of) Reporting in with the rest in order to make a single comprehensive document.
 Skip all sections marked as Reporting until you have mastered the rest.
 Trust me.
 If you try to learn it all at once you will be overwhelmed both with volume and with contradicting rules.
 Some of Clarey's Reporting rules conflict with Steven's Intermediate rules, and vice versa.
-Even if you stick to Steven's rules, you will often have to use multiple rules to decipher a single phrase.
+Even if you stick to Steven's rules, you will often have to use multiple reporting rules to decipher a single phrase.

 A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.

 ### Comments and Corrections

 Contact me in one of the ways on the first page.
+Many rules need sample images.
+There are many tyops.

 ###  Acknowledgements